Raquel Sánchez-Silva: Personal life

-On 2012 she married the Italian cameraman Mario Biondo, who died after less than a year in suspicious ways.
-The Italian judiciary investigates the case.
+In 2012, Sánchez-Silva married the Italian cameraman Mario Biondo, who died after less than a year.
+His death was ruled as suicide by the coroners, though the Biondo family has never accepted that ruling and Italian courts have implied that the cause of Biondo's death may have been homicide.

-On 2014, Sánchez-Silva has been in a relationship with Argentine audiovisual producer Matías Dumont.
-Together they have two children: Sánchez-Silva gave birth to twins Bruno and Mateo on 21 September 2015.
+Since 2014, Sánchez-Silva has been in a relationship with Argentine audiovisual producer, Matías Dumont.
+Together, they have two children: Sánchez-Silva gave birth to twins, Bruno and Mateo, on 21 September 2015.